mennlo/grappling-games/games/pinning/side-control-arm-triangle-setup.md

-# Side Control to Mounted Arm Triangle
+# Side Control Head and Arm Attacks

 ## Overview
-A transitional drill focusing on advancing from side control to mount while setting up an arm triangle or arm-in ezekiel choke, with the bottom player having only limited frames to defend.
+A transitional drill focusing on advancing from side control to various head and arm attacks (arm triangle, darce, anaconda, or guillotine), with the bottom player having only limited frames to defend.

 ## Details
 **Time:** 3 minutes, 2 partners or 6 minutes total - switching back and forth

 ### Top Player
 **Position:** On top in side control with an underhook on the far arm and crossface control
-**Objective:** Work the underhook up toward the shoulder line, transition to mount, and set up an arm triangle or arm-in ezekiel
+**Objective:** Work the underhook up toward the shoulder line and set up any head and arm attack (arm triangle, darce, anaconda, or guillotine)
-**Win:** Successfully finish the arm triangle/ezekiel or establish the final position (as agreed with partner)
+**Win:** Successfully establish head and arm connection or finish any head and arm submission

 ### Bottom Player
 **Position:** On back in bottom side control with only a frame at the hip